Technology Innovation Award for Students

 You will receive an e-mail confirmation of the receipt of your application materials.
 If you do not receive such a confirmation e-mail within 48 hours of the deadline for submission, please inquire to ensure your materials were received.

-ETRPC will review applications and submit a list of winners to the Provost and Vice President of Academic Affairs and the Office of Graduate Education and Research in late March or early April.
+ETRPC will review applications and submit a list of winners to the Office of Graduate Education and Research in late March or early April.
 Students will be notified upon approval.
 Awards to student winners will be presented publicly at the Celebration of Student Research, Creative Works and Academic Service Learning on Thursday, April 10, 2014 at 9 a.m.

 The essays and outputs from the winners can be used by the University for information and promotion purposes.
 Winners may be required to present their works to an audience and/or the NMU Board of Trustees.